-What process do you go through to learn a new word?
+What process do you go through to learn a new word in your target language?

 How do you revise it later?
 How long does it take you to learn it?